Higher-order Gini indices: An axiomatic approach: Abstract

 \section{Abstract}

 Via an axiomatic approach, we characterize the family of $n$-th order Gini deviation, defined as the expected range over $n$ independent draws from a distribution, to quantify joint dispersion across multiple observations.
-This extends the classical Gini deviation, which relies solely on pairwise comparisons.
-Our generalization grows increasingly sensitive to tail inequality as $n$ increases, offering a more nuanced view of distributional extremes.
-We show that these higher-order Gini deviations admit a Choquet integral representation, inheriting the desirable properties of coherent deviation measures.
-Furthermore, we prove that both the $n$-th order Gini deviation and its normalized version, the $n$-th order Gini coefficient, are $n$-observation elicitable, facilitating rigorous backtesting.
-Empirical analysis using World Inequality Database data reveals that higher-order Gini coefficients detect disparities obscured by the classical Gini coefficient, particularly in cases of extreme income or wealth concentration.
-Our results establish higher-order Gini indices as valuable complementary tools for robust inequality assessment.
+This family extends the classical Gini deviation, which relies solely on pairwise comparisons.
+The normalized version is called a high-order Gini coefficient.
+The generalized indices grow increasingly sensitive to tail inequality as $n$ increases, offering a more nuanced view of distributional extremes.
+The higher-order Gini deviations admit a Choquet integral representation, inheriting the desirable properties of coherent deviation measures.
+Furthermore, we show that both the $n$-th order Gini deviation and the $n$-th order Gini coefficient are statistically $n$-observation elicitable, allowing for direct computation through empirical risk minimization.
+Data analysis using World Inequality Database data reveals that higher-order Gini coefficients capture disparities that the classical Gini coefficient may fail to reflect, particularly in cases of extreme income or wealth concentration.

 \textbf{Keywords}: Gini coefficient, elicitability, inequality measurement, Choquet integrals, risk measures

 \rule{\textwidth}{0.5pt}